NalimWeso/lifebluesnake-electron-app/README.md

     - **Password:** `1234`

 3. **Database Access:**
-Users have direct access to the employee database, empowering them to assign specific tasks or remove existing ones.
+Users have direct access to the employee database, enabling them to assign specific tasks or remove existing ones.

 4. **Persistent Data:**
 The app ensures persistent data storage, guaranteeing that any changes made by users are retained even after logging out or closing the application.